-- Acronyms are not permitted in the title and should be written in full Quality and Outcomes Framework followed by the acronym in brackets (QOF). - Acronyms as appears in the title can continue to be used in the text body.
-Any new terms must be written in full, followed by the acronym in brackets. - SD does not need to be defined on first use - USA states to be spelled out in full in affiliations, e.g. New York not NY - Institution names in affiliations should be spelled out in full with acronym in parentheses, e.g. British Heart Foundation (BHF)
+- Acronyms are not permitted in the title and should be written in full Quality and Outcomes Framework - followed by the acronym in brackets - (QOF). - Acronyms as appears in the title can continue to be used in the text body.
+Any new terms must be written in full, followed by the acronym in brackets. - SD, standard deviation, does not need to be defined on first use. - USA states to be spelled out in full in affiliations, eg New York not NY. - Institution names in affiliations should be spelled out in full with acronym in brackets, eg British Heart Foundation (BHF).

-5. Italics
+5. Italics and bold text